a3y3/crust/docs/Proposal.md

 ![DistributedHashTable](https://user-images.githubusercontent.com/48808456/111398107-37d8b780-8699-11eb-8b35-758199958b06.png)

 - The first diagram represents polling in unidirectional fashion, achieving `fn get()` in `O(n)` time.
-- In `O(n)` the current node keeps track of only the predecessor and the successor.
+- In `O(n)`, the current node keeps track of only the predecessor and the successor.
 - The second diagram represents polling using Chord, achieving `fn get()` in `O(log n)` time.
-- In O(log n) the current node keeps track of the predecessor, sucessor and a random node in the ring.
+- In `O(log n)`, the current node keeps track of the predecessor, sucessor and a random node in the ring.